microsoft/botframework-components/generators/generator-bot-core-assistant/generators/app/templates/README.md

 # Welcome to your new bot

-This Bot Project was created using the Core Assistant template.
+This bot project was created using the Core Assistant template.
 Your bot is an assistant-style bot - it is designed as a base for a bot that will help your users accomplish multiple different tasks.

 ## Next steps